GluuFederation/docs-de-prod/docs/source/reference/oxshibboleth.md

 ## Shared Directories

 Mounting the volume from host to container, as seen in the `-v $PWD/shared-shibboleth-idp:/opt/shared-shibboleth-idp` option, is required to ensure oxShibboleth can load the configuration correctly.
-This can [also be seen here](https://github.com/GluuFederation/gluu-docker/blob/master/examples/single-host/docker-compose.yml#L114) in the standalone docker-compose yaml file or [here](https://github.com/GluuFederation/gluu-docker/blob/master/examples/multi-hosts/web.yml#L88) in the multi-host docker-compose yaml file.

 By design, each time a Trust Relationship entry is added/updated/deleted via the oxTrust GUI, some Shibboleth-related files will be generated/modified by oxTrust and saved to the `/opt/shibboleth-idp` directory inside the oxTrust container.
 A background job in oxTrust container ensures those files are copied to the `/opt/shared-shibboleth-idp` directory (and also inside the oxTrust container, which must be mounted from container to host).